BrianBassey37/Data_Science_Projects/README.md

 Data_Science_Project_Portfolio
 ==============================

-This repo contains a catalogue of all my projects during my internship at
+This Folder and it sub-folders contains a catalogue of all my projects during my internship at AzubiAfrica

 Project Organization
 ------------